kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 quotes to avoid YAML parsing errors.

-## Generalise datasets of the same type into one dataset factory
+## Generalise datasets of the same type

 You can also combine all the datasets with the same type and configuration details.
 For example, consider the following catalog with three datasets named `boats`, `cars` and `planes` of the type `pandas.CSVDataSet`: